DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Experimental Results

-The parameters involving margin value, training epoch number, batch size, and learning rate of DeepMerge are set to 1.0, 50, 20, and 0.001, respectively.
-The quantitative segmentation measures via nine evaluation metrics of ablation experiments are described in Table \ref{ablation}.
-“TF” denotes a model with direct implementation of a native vision Transformer (TF) without any adaptations.
-As expected, the TF model achieves unsatisfactory performance as it fails to consider the sizes of geo-objects.
-“TF+MLE” denotes a model with a multi-level embedding module (MLE) added to the TF.
-The results suggest improved performance, evidenced by the increased \emph{recall} and \emph{F} values and decreased \emph{GOSE}, \emph{TE}, \emph{NSR}, and \emph{ED2} values, proving the ability of multi-level embedding module to improve the segmentation performance.
-“TF+MLE+SFE” denotes a model with MLE and segment-based feature embeddings (SFE) added to the TF, which has achieved significantly improved performance over TF and TF+MLE, demonstrating that the segment-based feature embedding module can enhance the segmentation quality.
+The parameters involving margin value, training epoch number, batch size, and learning rate of DeepMerge are set to 1.0, 100, 120, and 0.0001, respectively.
+The quantitative segmentation measures via six evaluation metrics of ablation experiments are described in Table \ref{ablation}. `S2E` denotes a model with shift-scale embedding module and `3DP` means 3D position embedding module.
+As expected, the S2E model achieves satisfactory performance as it can learn shift scale features of objects. `Aux` denotes a model with an auxiliary module added to the backbone. `SEF` denotes a model with a segment-based feature module added to the backbone.
+The 'depth' depicts the layer number of stages in S2Former.
+The results suggest desirable performance, evidenced by the high \emph{recall} and \emph{F} values and low \emph{GOSE}, \emph{TE} values, proving the ability of S2Former to improve the image segmentation performance.